digicert/trustedge/examples/pqc-demo/README.md

 > [!NOTE]
-> If the key and certificate was issued using the EST backend, use the EST CA certificate stored in /etc/digicert/keystore/ca
+> If the key and certificate was issued using the EST backend, use the EST CA certificate stored in /etc/digicert/keystore/ca - {digest}.pem

     ```
     ./consumer.sh --broker mqtt-pqc-broker --port 8883 --ca-cert /etc/digicert/keystore/certs/CA.crt